Nebo15/gen_task/README.md

 To receive job status sentitel process leverages `Task.yield/1` function, that blocks current process until task completes (which saves reduction for sentinel process).

-## Installation
+## Installation and usage

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+It's [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

   1. Add `gen_task` to your list of dependencies in `mix.exs`: